 If you eat meat consider eating nose to tail.
 Not only is this important for preventing food waste but it is also nutritionally beneficial!
-See my Nose to Tail post for more information about this.
-And, don’t knock it until you try it!
+Don’t knock it until you try it!
 Remember, meat is the 3rd most wasted food and the most environmentally damaging!

 Store your food properly